cym13/cym13.github.io/source/duelingnexus_audit.rst

 type "application/json".

-It would also be interesting to have the HttpOnly flag on the PHPSESSID cookie, as that would make it unavailable through javascript.
+It would also be interesting to have the HttpOnly flag on the PHPSESSID cookie, as that would make it unavailable through JavaScript.
 This means that an XSS would not be able to steal the cookie.
 This doesn't make XSS less dangerous, but it does make it harder for the attacker to remain in discreet control of the account.